Wednesday, September 21st, 2016 | 16 min read

 Photo ads can include anything from glossy product images (like the J.Crew example above) to behind-the-scenes photos and DIY tips.
 For your holiday advertising, you might show how your products can make great gifts or take the stress out of traveling this season.

 You can also spread the holiday cheer by sharing how your brand partners with charities and special causes.
 For example, Johnson & Johnson launched a photo ad inviting viewers to “Donate a Photo” for charity and put those camera albums to good use.

 Instagram video ads can last up to 60-seconds, and they provide a great opportunity to tell your brand’s story in motion.
 Marketers have flexed their creative muscles by using video to share time-lapses of product sketches, animations, how-to guides, and funny or thought-provoking short films.

-Last year, Bloomingdale’s came up with an innovative way to fit 100 products into one brief, interactive video.
+In 2015, Bloomingdale’s came up with an innovative way to fit 100 products into one brief, interactive video.
 The retail brand quickly flashed a selection of items inside of its animated “GiftBot” machine, inviting viewers to take a screenshot and see which collection they land on.
 For the campaign, Bloomingdale’s made four of these videos in total—one for each of its holiday gift guides.

 A video posted by Bloomingdale’s (@bloomingdales) on

 When it comes to holiday ad efforts, this tool can be particularly useful for sharing pre-made commercials, showcasing festive recipes or crafts, and relaying extended messages, like ones that are themed for “12 Days of Christmas” or “8 Days of Chanukkah.”

 Just remember not to rely on sound too much (since videos autoplay on mute) and to grab viewers’ attention within the first few seconds so they stick around to see your full message.